Festival des Fleurs

 Children under 12 free

 For Acadiana gardeners, March traditionally marks the return of the ever-popular Festival des Fleurs, Lafayette's premier Garden Show and Sale.

 Part celebration of spring's arrival, part fundraiser for UL Lafayette's Ira Nelson Horticulture Center and part educational outreach and resource for the enhancement of horticulture in Acadiana--the event returns to Blackham Coliseum March 28-29, 2015.
 Now in its 24th year, "Our efforts promise an even bigger and better festival."

 Festival goers will discover a wealth of resources and activities.
-Local gardening societies host displays and information kiosks where gardening techniques may be shared with visitors, while an expected 100+ vendors provide garden-ready plants and other strictly gardening-related items, as well as children's activities to inspire a new generation of Lafayette gardeners.
+Local gardening societies host displays and information kiosks where gardening techniques may be shared with visitors, while an expected 100+ vendors provide garden-ready plants and other strictly gardening-related items, as well as activities for the young and young at heart to inspire generations of Lafayette gardeners.